nsgov/data-analytics/README.md

 data-analytics.js
 =================

-data-analytics.js aims to simplify analytics tagging within a page, by providing a means of specifying analytics data in purely declarative `data-analytics` attributes, instead of requiring click handlers to be written.
+data-analytics.js aims to simplify analytics tagging within a page by providing a means of specifying analytics data in purely declarative `data-analytics` attributes, instead of requiring click handlers to be written.